 The State Government is not developing a new app for this scheme, but rather is requiring all SA fuel retailers to report their prices to a central database as close in time as possible to the price changing at the pump, but not more than 30 minutes after that time.
 Motorists can then access fuel price information for free via one of the existing fuel price apps.

-A list of apps that have registered to publish information under the SA fuel pricing information scheme will be available from 19 March 2021.
+See a list of fuel price apps and websites that have registered to publish information under the SA fuel pricing information scheme.

 The scheme will run as a trial for two years.

 Fuel retailers must register for the scheme.
 Registrations will open from 17 February 2021 and must be completed by 18 March 2021.

 The registration process is being managed by Informed Sources, the company selected to run the central database.
 Informed Sources will soon write to fuel retailers with instructions on how to register and use the system and will provide a dedicated telephone support line and website to help fuel retailers meet their requirements.

 From 19 March 2021, all fuel retailers must report their fuel prices to the aggregation database.
 There will be four options for reporting, to cater for the different size and models of fuel retailing businesses.
 There will also be a method for reporting prices if internet connection is not available.

 A tender process has commenced for a data validation service, to ensure accuracy and validity of fuel prices.